NifleySnifley/SpaghettiMod/README.md

 # SpaghettiMod

-A mindustry mod with a few minor block additions
+A mod for [Mindustry](https://mindustrygame.github.io/) mod with a few minor block additions